nishant-nayak/wiki-translate/README.md

 # WikiTranslate

-A Django-based application that helps with translating Wikipedia articles from English to a variety of Indian Languages
+A Django-based application that helps with translating Wikipedia articles from English to a variety of Indian Languages.

+The application is deployed on Heroku, and is part of a CD pipeline using [GitHub Actions](https://github.com/nishant-nayak/wiki-translate/actions).
+The deployed site can be found at [https://wikitranslate-nishant.herokuapp.com/](https://wikitranslate-nishant.herokuapp.com/).

 ## Installation Steps for Localhost Setup